 Coincidentally, London label Anissa Kermiche drew from period dramas in creating this Woman in Red ring.
 Here, the deep red hues most associated with the garnet is contrasted with the glow of another popular gem of late: the pearl.
 Still, it’s the pear-cut garnet at the centre, edged by tiny sparkling diamonds, that’s the star of this gold ring.

 A spessartine garnet of a vibrant orange is also known as the Mandarin garnet, which is what you see in the heart of this colourful Chaumet ring.
 Exuberant is the best way to describe the accessory; it boasts a myriad of stones such as the equally rare Paraiba tourmaline and the mystical onyx.
 Another famous type of garnet, the tsavorite, even comes into play with its verdant hues.

 Van Cleef & Arpels once again drew on its love for nature for another of its signature Between the Finger rings.
-This one features a pair of butterflies, whose wings are beautifully embellished with green tsavorite garnets and diamonds — a mesmerising combination indeed.
+This one features a pair of butterflies, with wings beautifully embellished with green tsavorite garnets and diamonds — a mesmerising combination indeed.

-With its rosy hues, the rhodolite garnet is one of the best gems to pair with pink gold, as Boucheron has done in these earrings.
+With a rosy hue, the rhodolite garnet is one of the best gems to pair with pink gold, as Boucheron has done with these earrings.
 There are four rhodolite gems in all, weighing a grand total of 28.73 carats.
 Each are cut in a drop shape to resemble the head of a snake, and their gorgeous colours are brought out by similar drops of pavé diamonds.